embql/mindtheyoutherasmusplus/README.md

 This repository contains the VR application for the project.
 The accompanying curriculum and guidebook can be downloaded from the website.

-The application is tested and run on the Meta Quest 2 HMD as a Android package/apk.
+The application is tested and run on the Meta Quest 2 HMD as a Android package/apk through sideloading.
 Other Android-based headsets might work but has not been tested and configured.

 The apk's are downloaded from the Releases page.
 A setup video guide can also be found on the Releases page.